|SCIENTIFIC DISCIPLINARY SECTOR||L-LIN/03|

 All documents used during the lessons and other teaching materials will be available on aul@web.

-The books listed below are suggested as support texts for the attending students; one manuel from each list is mandatory for not attending students.
-The manuals must be used in relation to the subject of the course: PARCOURS DANS LE ROMAN FRANÇAIS AU XXe SIECLE
+The books listed below are suggested as support texts for the attending students; the manual is mandatory for not attending students.
+The manuals on the history of literature indicated are available in the Department library and must be used in relation to the subject of the course: Histoire du roman des origines au XXe siècle

 Students with a certified DSA, disability or other special educational needs are advised to contact the lecturer at the beginning of the course in order to agree on teaching and examination methods that, while respecting the teaching objectives, take into account individual learning methods and provide suitable compensatory tools.